mglaezer/tutorials/jte-template-llm-service/src/main/java/org/mglaezer/jtellmservice/TUTORIAL.md

 The key differences between these interfaces:

-- `LangChain4jPoemService` takes a raw string prompt
+- `LangChain4jPoemService` takes a resolved string prompt
 - `TemplatedPoemService` uses a structured `PoemInstructions` object and connects to a JTE template, providing better organization and type safety.